SemenovaLiza/pets_charity_spreadsheets/README.md

 # API for the QRKot Cat Charitable Foundation && QRkot_spreadseets
-Extended version of QRKot Cat Charitable Foundation app.
+Extended version of charity fund app.
 Added the ability to generate reports in Google Sheets to know which projects are closing the fastest.

-A training project of the application API for the QRKot Cat Charitable Foundation.
-Its purpose is to collect and distribute donations among various charity projects.
 ## Technologies
 - [Python](https://www.python.org/)
 - [FastAPI](https://fastapi.tiangolo.com/)